Dru Pagliassotti, Ph.D.

 "Dr. Dru" Pagliassotti teaches website design, film theory, film studies, news writing, and copy editing, and supervises student internships.
-Co-taught classes include the art/communication travel course Imagining Venice, which took students to Venice and Florence in 2011, 2013, and 2018; the history/communication travel course Faces of India, which took students to India in 2006; and the art/communication course on the history, sociology, and creation of comics, ComicComm.
+Dru's co-taught classes have included the art/communication travel course Imagining Venice, which took students to Venice and Florence in 2011, 2013, and 2018; the history/communication travel course Faces of India, which took students to India in 2006; and an art/communication course on the history, sociology, and creation of comics, ComicComm.
 Dru served as the Communication Department chair from 2013-2019 and from 2018-2019 headed the task force that shifted CLU's faculty governance from a full-faculty assembly model to a Faculty Senate/Faculty Assembly model.

-Dr. Pagliassotti's research interests involve the portrayal of gender and sexuality in popular culture.
+Dr. Dru's research interests revolve around the portrayal of gender and sexuality in popular culture.
 Dru is currently working on a paper applying monster theory to popular characterizations of COVID-19 and recently finished a chapter about neo-Victorian comics.
-Past research has examined the development and growing popularity of boys' love (yaoi) manga in the West, including a recent article published in PLOS that analyzes people's motives for reading yaoi, co-written with researchers in Hungary.
-Other research includes a chapter on the role of technology in steampunk romance and erotica for Steaming into a Victorian Future, and a chapter about female mad scientists in Neo-Victorian Humour: Comic Subversions and Unlaughter in Contemporary Historical Re-Visions.
-Dr. Pagliassotti serves on the editorial board of the Journal of Neo-Victorian Studies and Revenant: Critical and Creative Studies of the Supernatural and often reviews for the Journal of Graphic Novel and Comics.
+Past research has examined the development and growing popularity of boys' love (yaoi) manga in the West, including a PLOS article that analyzes people's motives for reading yaoi that was co-written with researchers in Hungary.
+Dr. Dru has also written a chapter on the role of technology in steampunk romance and erotica for Steaming into a Victorian Future and a chapter about female mad scientists in Neo-Victorian Humour: Comic Subversions and Unlaughter in Contemporary Historical Re-Visions.
+Dru serves on the editorial board of the Journal of Neo-Victorian Studies and Revenant: Critical and Creative Studies of the Supernatural.

-Dr. Pagliassotti's interest in fiction and publishing arises from personal experience as the published author of four novels and a number of short stories.
-In addition, Dr. Pagliassotti has been the owner and editor-in-chief of The Harrow, an online literary magazine for fantasy and horror, for 11.5 years, and The Harrow Press, a publisher of print horror anthologies, for seven years.
-Past professional experience includes editorial work on print books, journals, and trade magazines; freelance website design; and serving as a content provider on roleplaying games for About.Com.
-Dr. Pagliassotti also holds a black belt in kempo, plays Dungeons & Dragons, adores iguanas, and is currently trying to master Spanish.
+Dr. Dru is the author of four novels and a number of short stories; owned and edited The Harrow, an online literary magazine for fantasy and horror, for 11.5 years; and ran The Harrow Press, a publisher of print horror anthologies, for seven years.
+Dru's past professional experience includes editorial work on print books, journals, and trade magazines; freelance website design; and serving as a content provider for a roleplaying games site on About.Com.
+Dr. Dru holds a black belt in kempo, plays Dungeons & Dragons, adores iguanas, and is currently trying to master Spanish.

 Ph.D., University of Southern California, Communication Theory & Research